barneycarroll/patchinko/README.md

 # Patchinko

 A tool for making deep & subtle mutations on Javascript structures.
-State updates, monkey-patching, and more are a breeze with Patchinko.
+State updates, [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch), and more are a breeze with Patchinko.

-Through your rose-tinted lenses, reducers & decorators out the window: Patchinko is an ECMAScript3-compliant utility that makes complex patching fast and easy, without the ceremony.
+Throw your rose-tinted [lenses](https://medium.com/javascript-inside/an-introduction-into-lenses-in-javascript-e494948d1ea5), [reducers](http://redux.js.org/docs/basics/Reducers.html) & [decorators](https://tc39.github.io/proposal-decorators/) out the window: Patchinko is an ECMAScript3-compliant utility that makes complex patching fast and easy, without the ceremony.

 # What